Prosquid1/DemoAppSmileIdentity/README.md

 ```
 Navigate to the android subdirectory
 Open the project on Android studio
-Follow the instructions on https://developer.android.com/studio/projects/android-library#AddDependency to import the Smile Identity Library provided by the official website.
+Follow the instructions on [the Official Guide](https://developer.android.com/studio/projects/android-library#AddDependency) how to import the Smile Identity Library provided by the official website.
 Build and run! :)
 ```
 ## iOS Setup: